 - Publish your post.

 - List your podcast in podcast directories and submit it to iTunes (you’ll need your Apple ID for that), so that prospective listeners will have a chance to find you.
 I’ve listed some of the major directories below.
 You also want to put it on Spotify and Google Play.
+Here are some of the directories to which you may want to submit your podcast.

 - List your web site in Google and other search engines to help listeners find your show.